Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 The Best Features for Logistic Regression are :  {'C': 10.0, 'penalty': 'l1'}
 ```

 The best parameter search gives the C value of 10 and l1 regularization as the best combination.
 It seems the model needs to remove couple of features that is why l1 regularization has been chosen over l2.
-The training the model using these best parameters :
+Training the model using these best parameters :

 ```python
 model_lr_best=LogisticRegression(C=10, penalty='l1')